Ankita-gg/MediTrack-pwa/MediTime-pwa/README.md

 MediTrack – Medicine Reminder Progressive Web App (PWA)

-MediTrack is a Progressive Web App (PWA) that reminds users to take medicines on time and helps them locate nearby open medicine shops using real-time geolocation.

-The app works offline, supports push notifications, and behaves like a mobile app when installed.
+MediTrack is a deployed Progressive Web App that reminds users to take medicines on time and helps them locate nearby open medical stores using real time geolocation.
+The application supports offline usage, push notifications, and installable app behavior, and includes dual authentication with local login and Google sign in.

 🚀 Features
 ⏰ Medicine Reminder